altaga/AgroNordic/README.md

 For our dashboard we made a simple web page with ReactJS, we decided that the green color was the most representative of a sustainability challenge.

-For the graphics page, we made a crop selector, where we can see the real-time data of each crop, the data in the graphics is sent directly from Helium, in our integration with AWS.
+For the graphics page, we made a crop selector, where we can see the real-time data of each crop, the data in the graphics is sent directly from AWS IoT Integration.

 <img src="https://i.ibb.co/Gt9mnXX/image.png">